giulong/spectrum/README.md

 ## How to run Unit Tests

+Spectrum leverages `SpectrumSessionListener`, a [LauncherSessionListener](https://junit.org/junit5/docs/current/user-guide/#launcher-api-launcher-session-listeners-custom) registered via the
+Service Loader mechanism.
+A file is copied into the `META-INF` folder during the `prepare-package` phase.
-Since we need to get rid of the `SpectrumSessionListener`, which is copied into the `META-INF` folder during the `prepare-package` phase, it's recommended to run a `mvn clean` before.
-You should configure your IDE's de
+Since we need to get rid of it while running Spectrum's own unit tests, it's recommended to run a `mvn clean` before.
+You should configure your IDE's JUnit configuration template to add it as a before-launch task.

 # TODO SpectrumPage